Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 # useRef()

-In React projects each time a component is rendered all of the variables in the component function are defined.
+In React projects each time a component is rendered all of the variables in the component function is defined.
 That means all of the values from the last render are lost and new values are generated on a new render.

 This is a feature of Reacts virtual DOM.
 You can think about it like this.
-Imagine each component is a function, not hard to do, components are written as function!
+Imagine each component is a function, not hard to do, components are written as functions!
 Component functions return the HTML that they are responsible for rendering.
 That means that the function is run each time React needs to draw the component and all of the HTML is generated new at that time.
-It also means that variables defined locally each time the function is run.
+It also means that variables are defined locally each time the function is run.
 That last idea is standard JS.

-There are times when you need a component to "remember" a value it used the last time it rendered.
+There are times when you need a component to "remember" a value it used the last time it was rendered.

 React provides two hooks for this purpose.

 - `useState`
 - `useRef`

-The `useState` hook let's you define values that when changed will cause the component to render again.
+The `useState` hook lets you define values that when changed will cause the component to render again.

-The `useRef` hook will hold on to a value value and changing this value won't automatically render the component.
+The `useRef` hook will hold on to a value and changing this value won't automatically render the component.

 # useEffect

 The `useEffect` hook is used to handle lifecycle events for a component.

 A component is a function as such each time the component is rendered all of the code in the function is run.
-In some cases you may have code that should only be run the first a component is added to the DOM, or code that is run when a component removed from the DOM.
+In some cases, you may have code that should only be run the first a component is added to the DOM, or code that is run when a component is removed from the DOM.
 These are lifecycle events, and `useEffect` covers these.

 # Making things move